PlanterApp/planter_docs/content/en/docs/1_getting-started/6_growing-season/index.md

 {{< screenshot Menu-bar-settings.jpg "Screenshot of the Settings menu option" >}}<br /><br />
 2. Check the information in the **Your Growing Season** section:
 - The total number of days in your growing Season
-- The number of days until your spring frost date (to decide when to start seeds indoors and plant outdoors)
+- The number of days until your fall frost date (to see how much time is remaining in the season)
-- The number of days until your fall frost date (to see how much time is remaining in the season)<br /><br />
+- The number of days until your spring frost date (to decide when to start seeds indoors and plant outdoors)<br /><br />
 {{< screenshot Growing-season.jpg "Screenshot of the Growing Season information in Settings" >}}